kingsdigitallab/reusable-components/docs/howto/editing-markdown-files-on-github.rst

 HTML
 ~~~~

-Files end in with .html use the HTML5 standard instead of the simpler
+Files ending with .html use the HTML5 standard instead of the simpler
 markdown language.

 Liquid